Scripture Reference: Matthew 26:57-27:31

-The four Gospel writers approach the trial of Jesus from different angles and stress different events.
+Matthew, Mark, Luke and John all write about the trial of Jesus.
+Each writer approaches the events from a different angle and stresses different parts.
 Sometimes a writer places things in order of importance rather than chronologically.
-Each Gospel writer is telling the story in the way he does in order to bring out something about the significance of Jesus and his death.
-This can make the accounts difficult to put together so it is best if each account is read and understood on its own. .
-Include Matthew 26:57-27:26.
+Each Gospel writer tells the story in the way he does in order to bring out something about the significance of Jesus and his death.

 The Sanhedrin- The Jewish leadership.
 It consisted of three main groups.
 The “Chief Priests” included the ruling high priest (Caiaphas) and the former high priest (Annas, father-in-law to Caiaphas).
 The “elders” were lay members of the Sanhedrin.
 The “teachers of the law” were Jewish scholars of the day.
 Roman law limited the power of the Sanhedrin.
 The Sanhedrin was normally not allowed to carry out capital punishment.

 Roman Government- Officials were appointed over regions to keep order among the many conquered nations living under Roman rule.
 Pontius Pilate was the Roman Governor of Judea (A.D.
 26-36).
 His residence was in Caesarea on the Mediterranean coast but he was in Jerusalem during Passover to prevent trouble from the large number of Jews assembled for the occasion.
 While there he stayed in the magnificent palace built by Herod the Great near the temple.
 Mark refers to this palace as the “Praetorium” (Mark 15:16).
 Herod Antipas was another governor.
 His main headquarters was in Tiberius on the Sea of Galilee but, like Pilate, he had come to Jerusalem because of the Passover crowds